Record heat boosting wildfire risk in Pacific Northwest

 The Northwest and far northern California have been baking in triple digit heat all week, with extremely low humidity.
 Dreaded dry thunderstorms have brought a lot of wind and new ignitions from lightning strikes, but very little rain.

-"While Canada and Hawaii have had an abnormal and tragic fire season, the United States mainland and Alaska have enjoyed a little bit of peace and quiet," she said.
+"While Canada and Hawaii have had an abnormal and tragic fire season, the United States mainland and Alaska have enjoyed a little bit of peace and quiet," Conry said.

 That could all change after a week like this.
 Near record or record high temperatures have been recorded from Boise to Vancouver, British Columbia.
 In Portland, a high of 108 set an all time record for August.
 Similar conditions are being seen from the Oregon coast inland to Montana.